 Dr. Linsay M. Cramer is an Assistant Professor in the Department of Communication Studies at Indiana University East, located in Richmond, Indiana.
 She received her PhD in 2017 from the School of Media & Communication at Bowling Green State University in Bowling Green, Ohio.
 Her research is focused on critical rhetorical approaches to the analysis of intercultural communication and whiteness studies specifically in the areas of media and sport.
 She is interested in how dominant racial and gender ideologies are constructed, negotiated, and perpetuated through sport and/or media discourses.

-Dr. Cramer has experience teaching a variety of diverse courses including Cross-Cultural Communication, Communication & Social Conflict, Rhetoric & Sport, Relational Communication, Public Speaking, Interpersonal Communication, Business Communication, and Public Communication for Leaders.
+Dr. Cramer teaches a variety of diverse courses including Race & Communication, Cross-Cultural Communication, Communication & Social Conflict, Rhetoric & Sport, Communication & Sport, Research Methods, Relational Communication, Public Speaking, Interpersonal Communication, Business Communication, and Public Communication for Leaders.

 For more information about her research or teaching, click here or contact her at firstname.lastname@example.org.